zhuxiao/asvbm-experiments/README.md

-### Statistical results of deviation of overlapping variation
+### Statistical results of deviation of overlapping variants

-Moreover, for regions with overlapping variations, the quantities of  region size ratio and center distance were statistically analyzed to  provide a more intuitive presentation of benchmarking information.
+Moreover, for regions with overlapping variant, the quantities of  region size ratio and center distance were statistically analyzed to  provide a more intuitive presentation of benchmarking information.
 The statistical results are as follows:

 (1) Deviation statistics of center distance